AppleDash/aoc-2024/README.md

 These solutions are in Clojure.
 This is the first Clojure code I have ever written, so it's probably not very good.

 Regardless, I enjoyed this little introduction to the Lisp family of languages.

+## Day 2
+These solutions are in Rust.
+I'd say I am intermediate at Rust, but it's been a little while since I've written any.
+Rust is just as good as I remember.